djeada/Parallel-And-Concurrent-Programming/README.md

 ### Challenges

-Async switches cooperatively, so you do need to add explicit code “yield” or “await” to cause a task switch.

-Now you control when task switches occur, so locks and other synchronization are no longer needed.

-Also, the cost task switches is very low.
-Calling a pure Python function has more overhead than restarting a generator or awaitable.

-This means that async is very cheap.

-In return, you’ll need a non-blocking version of just about everything you do.

-FOR ASYnchrony you need asynchronous functions (called coruitnes) marked with async keyword.
-How are you going to interact with the massive world of functions written in a blocking way?
+Asynchronous functions, unlike multithreading, switch cooperatively, hence the programmer is obliged to induce a task switch whenever it is thought suitable.
+Locks and other forms of synchronization are no longer required.
+Furthermore, the cost of task shifts is quite minimal.
+In most cases, calling a pure function incurs more cost than restarting a generator or awaitable.
+However, asynchronous functions (known as coruitnes) annotated with the async keyword are required.
+The challenge is, how will you deal with the vast world of functions written in a blocking manner?

 ### Examples